 - Car charging port if you’re going to be driving and have multiple things to plug in

 So there you go, the ultimate guide to what to wear and pack for winter in Iceland!
 For more boots-on-the-ground views of my trip, check out my Iceland Instagram story highlight!
 And as always, feel free to reach out with any questions or concerns.
 And happy planning!
-I’m so excited for you, you’re going to have a blast and I hope this list helps you better plan what you need to pack for your trip to Iceland in winter!
+I’m so excited for you, you’re going to have a blast and I hope this Iceland winter packing list helps you better plan what you need for your trip to Iceland in winter!

 Follow Me On